What are the Books of the Bible?

 - Joshua – When Moses dies, God asks Joshua to lead the Israelites across the Jordan River and into the promised land.

-- Judges – Named for the various military leaders, the Book of Judges tells the story of how these leaders helped the Israelites understand the impact of their sins.
+- Judges – Named for the various military leaders, the Book of Judges tells how these leaders helped the Israelites understand the impact of their sins.
 In addition, readers learn the consequences of being unfaithful to god, though they can still repent their sins.

 - Ruth – The prophet Samuel wrote the book of Ruth, which explains how Ruth accepted God and the Israelite people.